SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ---

-**On a single object**
-As an example, we'll add the "Ravary collection" tag to a collection object we want to tag as being in that collection.
+**On a single object**: As an example, we'll add the "Ravary collection" tag to a collection object we want to tag as being in that collection.

 1. Open the annotator radial for the collection object (from filter, browse, or show e.g.)
 2. Select the Tag slice, select the All tab (or try one of the other tabs) and click on the yellow "Ravary collection" option.